 What role does ISSS have in maintaining immigration status information?

 Individuals are responsible for maintaining their own immigration status.
-ISSS is federally mandated to maintain and update records and ensure all student and scholar information is up to date in the Student Exchange and Visitor Information System (SEVIS) on behalf of the University of Illinois Urbana-Champaign.
+ISSS is federally mandated to maintain and update records and ensure all student and scholar information is up to date in SEVIS on behalf of the University of Illinois Urbana-Champaign.
 ISSS also advises students and scholars on how to maintain their immigration status and remain compliant with federal laws and regulations.

 What happens when an immigration status is terminated?